philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 > Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.

-But custom properties change the paradigm of defining components in an interesting way.
+Custom properties change the paradigm of defining components in an interesting way.
 With custom properties, we can, for the first time, write components that are actually open for extension.
 Here's an example:

 ```css
 .Button {